-SUBJECT: 2024 Thunderbirds Support Manual
+SUBJECT: 2025 Thunderbirds Support Manual

-1. On behalf of the entire USAF Warfare Center, I want to start by saying "Thank you!"
-It is the full commitment and support of your air show support team that makes it possible to execute the mission of the United States Air Force Air Demonstration Squadron (Thunderbirds).
-Since 1953, the Thunderbirds have been representing the pride, precision, and professionalism of your United States Air Force to the thousands of spectators witnessing the demonstration and interacting with the Airmen of our team at each show site, and that would not be possible without the dedicated efforts of the air show support teams at every single air show location.
+1. On behalf of the United States Air Force Warfare Center, I want to start by saying "Thank you!"
+Your air show team has demonstrated a full commitment and support that makes it possible for the United States Air Force Air Demonstration Squadron (Thunderbirds) to execute its mission.
+Since 1953, the Thunderbirds have represented the pride, precision, and professionalism of your United States Air Force, and thousands of gazing spectators have witnessed the demonstration and have interacted with the Airmen of our team at each show site.
+These fruitful encounters would not be possible without your air show support team's dedicated efforts.
 We simply cannot do what we do without you.
-Thank you!

-2. As a higher headquarters Commander responsible for the success and oversight of the Thunderbirds mission, I have reviewed this manual carefully and thoroughly for the content and for the requirements we have of your air show support team.
-I am confident that the data in the manual not only reflects the lessons learned and best practices from multiple show sites over decades of demonstrations, but also that close attention and adherence to all the elements contained within the manual is instrumental to the success of the Thunderbirds portion of your air show.
-There is a lot of information contained within this document and every bit of it is extremely valuable and critical to the continued success of the Thunderbirds mission.
+2. As a higher headquarters Commander responsible for the success and oversight of the Thunderbirds mission, I have reviewed this manual to ensure it includes the requirements we demand from air show support teams.
+I am confident that the manual not only reflects the decades of lessons learned and best practices from multiple show sites, but also that close attention and adherence to all elements contained within the manual is instrumental to making your air show successful.

 3. In closing, I want to pass on my congratulations and best wishes on your upcoming air show.
-Thank you again for your work to make the Thunderbirds mission a success at your show site as we work together to recruit young Americans to join military service, retain the quality force we already have, and inspire the patrons of your air show by highlighting what's possible when you work together and put your mind to something great.
+Thank you for making the Thunderbirds mission a success, as we recruit young Americans to join military service, retain the quality force we already have, and inspire the patrons of your air show by highlighting that anything is possible with hard work and diligent dedication.
 Working together, we will create something great at your air show.
 Should you have any questions on the guidance provided here within, please reach out to Thunderbird 8 at afthunderbird8@gmail.com.